 By examining the genomes of ~7,000 individuals in the United Kingdom, a group of researchers identified three genomic loci associated with the condition.
 The identified loci also provided insight into the putative biological mechanisms that underlie the genetic basis of acne.
-For example, these loci are linked to the OVOL1, FST, and TGFβ2 genes, all of which are involved in the transforming growth factor beta (TGFβ) signaling pathway.
-The TGFβ pathway is implicated in a number of different processes, including cell growth, programmed cell death, otherwise known as apoptosis.
+For example, scientists linked these loci to the OVOL1, FST, and TGFβ2 genes, all of which are involved in the transforming growth factor beta (TGFβ) signaling pathway.
+Experts implicate the TGFβ pathway in many different processes, including cell growth, and programmed cell death, otherwise known as apoptosis.

 A more recent study that examined the genomes of ~27,000 individuals identified a total of 15 loci associated with acne, 12 of which are novel.
 Some of the novel loci are linked to the WNT10A and SEMA4B genes.
-Overall, these loci only explain 22% of the heritability of acne, highlighting the fact that further studies will need to be conducted.
+Overall, these loci only account for 22% of the heritability, highlighting that further studies will need to be conducted.

 Once we have a more comprehensive understanding of the genetic basis of acne, we can develop more effective treatment options for patients.

-At Nebula Genomics, our goal is to empower you to discover more about your genome including your genetic predisposition to skin conditions like acne.
-This can help you determine the best skincare for you before purchasing products like Curology.
+At Nebula Genomics, we aim to empower you to discover more about your genome, including your genetic predisposition to skin conditions like acne.
+This can help you determine the best skincare products before purchasing products like Curology.

 Furthermore, we offer the most affordable 30x Whole-Genome Sequencing service!
 This genetic test reads 100% of your DNA.
 That is 10,000 times more data compared to tests like 23andMe or AncestryDNA!

 Curology is one of many telemedicine subscription-based companies focusing on treating acne.
-Its primary advantage is that it may be the most personalized acne treatment option that exists, especially as compared to alternatives such as Proactiv and Hers.
+Its primary advantage is that it may be the most personalized treatment option, especially compared to alternatives such as Proactiv and Hers.
 This is because consultation with a licensed provider is included in the fee.

 Ultimately, Curology is an affordable and accessible alternative to expensive, in-person dermatology visits, which can cost up to $1,000 per year.